 The activities of the JMBC continue to ensure that the Dutch fluid mechanics field is a lively and well-connected community, with numerous mutual appointments at collaborating groups and collaborative research projects in which multiple JMBC groups participate.
 The JMBC contact groups continue to be an important instrument for cohesion.
 These contact groups stimulate interaction and collaboration between researchers, developers, and users.
 This is done through organizing regular meetings aimed at getting to know each other’s activities and learn about developments and applications.
 Another important instrument to maintain the coherence throughout the research school is the annual Burgersdag for all scientists involved in the JMBC and for many fluid-mechanics experts from industry, TNO and technological institutes.
 In January 2014 the Burgersdag attracted a large number of participants ( approximately 250).

 On 4 July 2014 a joint workshop “Controlling multiphase flow” was organized by the JMBC together with the Institute for Sustainable Process Technology (ISPT) and FOM.
 This workshop took place in Amsterdam, kindly hosted by the Shell Technology Centre Amsterdam.
 The objective of this JMBC-ISPT-FOM workshop was to exchange knowledge on controlling multiphase flow between researchers from industry and academia and to provide an opportunity for networking.
 Besides, the discussions during the workshop were meant as important input for a position paper on a possible collaborative research programme in the field of multiphase flow.
-The workshop was well attended, with more than 100 (** ??? **) participants from industry and university groups.
+The workshop was well attended, with approximately 100 participants from industry and university groups.
 A small committee is now preparing a position paper.

 In 2014 one new group was admitted to the Burgerscentrum: Prof. Karin Schroen and her group ‘Food and Bioprocess Engineering’ at Wageningen University became a member of the JMBC.